nathanramoscfa/pycgapi/README.md

 ```

 ## Available Methods
-`coingeckoapi` offers a wide range of methods for accessing cryptocurrency data.
+`cgapi` offers a wide range of methods for accessing cryptocurrency data.
 For a complete list of available
-methods, please refer to the [documentation](https://nathanramoscfa.github.io/coingeckoapi/).
+methods, please refer to the [documentation](https://nathanramoscfa.github.io/cgapi/).

 <details><summary>ping</summary>
 <p>